 Transformations are a messy process.
 There is no starting gun or finish line and they don't follow a clear path.
 They zig, zag and veer.
 The vast likelihood is that your company is already in the midst of transforming in some important way: it simply needs fuel to accelerate.

-Wherever your transformation stands today-whether it is a fire lit in every corner of your organization or just a kernel of an idea on a PowerPoint slide-there are Three Things that Will Change Everything $^{\text{\tiny{M}}}$.
+Wherever your transformation stands today - whether it is a fire lit in every corner of your organization or just a kernel of an idea on a PowerPoint slide - there are Three Things

+That Change Everything.
+TM

 About Gagen MacDonald